CDCgov/prime-reportstream/prime-router/docs/how-to-setup-an-apple-silicon-mac.md

 Navigate to `http://localhost:8090/index.html`.
 You should be able to login and exercise the UI.

 ## Final Notes

+Building while Azurite is running can cause a problem because `clean` will remove the `build` folder that Azurite uses.
+You can solve this restarting Azurite.

 VS Code and JetBrain's IntelliJ all have ARM64 versions.
 Be sure to install those.